 The Future Language of the World Will Be Broken English

-In the English-speaking world, we use 26 letters to understand, describe, convey, communicate, order, and explain almost everything.
-Language is an expression of one’s aggregate cognitive involvement with others, it is their social currency.
-The greater the knowledge, the more combinations they can form, then the more comfortable they can feel.
+In the English-speaking world, we use 26 letters to understand, describe, convey, communicate, order, and explain almost everything in every possible way.
+Language is a convenient expression of one’s aggregate cognitive involvement with others, it is their social currency.
+The greater the knowledge, the more words, syntax, and combinations they can form, then the more comfortable they can feel exchanging ideas.

 In fact, of the 44 related languages, English is the solution to the world’s singular tongue.
 The global winds of desire are found in English, people desperately want English comprehension.
 It far outperforms other languages in its power to relate the culture, history, and identity of the West.
 And to a major degree, it has translated the works of the great world of writing back into English.
 It has covered the rest of the world and its universe.

 Half of the internet is still in English.
 English learning burns bright, outshining Esperanto, a constructed candidate for a global auxiliary language.
 There are 400 million+ people currently studying English in the world versus the few thousand fluent in Esperanto.
 When Esperanto was developed by L. L. Zamenhof in 1887, it was intended to be a universal second language for international communication. predominantly to aid communication between the Russians, Germans, and Jews of his native Poland.
 But it was mostly elitists who cultivated the language and its numbers remained small, and despite being called "thee" international language, (la lingvo internacia), it never made the United Nations list of official languages.
 English naturally evolved to fill these shoes.
 English will spread like the metric system and become common throughout the world.